- Direct Final Rule to Revise Taxonomy and Common Name ( 86 FR 47022, 08/23/2021)

 We work with volunteer networks in all coastal states to respond to marine mammal strandings including all whales.
 When stranded animals are found alive, NOAA Fisheries and our partners assess the animal’s health and determine the best course of action.
 When stranded animals are found dead, our scientists work to understand and investigate the cause of death.
 Although the cause often remains unknown, scientists can sometimes attribute strandings to disease, harmful algal blooms, vessel strikes, fishing gear entanglements, pollution exposure, and underwater noise.
 Some strandings can serve as indicators of ocean health, giving insight into larger environmental issues that may also have implications for human health and welfare.

 Marine Mammal Unusual Mortality Events

-Rice's whales have been part of a declared unusual mortality event in the past.
+Rice's whales have been part of a previous unusual mortality event.
 Under the Marine Mammal Protection Act, an unusual mortality event is defined as "a stranding that is unexpected; involves a significant die-off of any marine mammal population; and demands immediate response."
 To understand the health of marine mammal populations, scientists study unusual mortality events.